cockroachdb/docs/src/current/v23.2/live-migration-service.md

 `shadowMode: none` disables shadowing.

 - The LMS sends application requests to the source of truth only.
-- Results from the source of truth are returned to the application.
+- Query results from the source of truth are returned to the application.
 - Writes must be manually replicated from the source database to the target database.

 You can use this mode to perform a [consistent cutover](#consistent-cutover), along with another tool such as [change data capture (CDC)]({% link {{ page.version.version }}/cdc-queries.md %}) that replicates writes to the target database. {% comment %}For an example, see [Consistent cutover without shadowing](#consistent-cutover-without-shadowing).{% endcomment %}